YuriyRusinov/db_university/README.md

 This is test project for database interaction.
+I test PostgreSQL and libpqxx library.